fruminski/bc13_w9_project-backend-score/README.md

 - Write the POST request with a missing body
 - Write the DELETE request
 - Test the output of response table with a non functioning URL in the apis table

+Morning Plan 24/11/22:
+-Handle errors-
+    - If a url times out, server crashes - catch timeout and send error message
+    - If API endpoint doesn't respond with JSON format, determine if JSON & respond with error message if not -Write tests - using Jest & supertest
+    - Unit tests for each route
+    - Unit tests for the models